Last Updated on April 2, 2021 by Helga Dosa

 If you prefer soups, but you’d like something different from ribollita, then you could try a simple cavolo nero, cannellini beans, and parmesan soup, or match it with potatoes, for an even earthier result.

 Even if cavolo nero is a quintessentially Winter produce, nothing says you can’t enjoy it in cold dishes, too.
 As our hipster friends like to tell us, salads with kale are delicious, but Italy’s country people have known that for centuries.
 Sliced very thin, kale adds texture and richness to salads made with other types of cabbage and walnuts, for instance.

 Cavolo nero: a wealth of health

 But the real wealth of kale is inside its thick, wrinkly leaves.
-Kale is rich in antioxidants which, as many of you know, help fight inflammation, improve digestion and can be protective against cancer.
-Indeed, recent research shows that kale can help protect against colon, rectal, stomach, bladder and prostate cancer.
-It is also known to assist in the care ulcers and gastritis.
+Kale is rich in antioxidants which, as many of you know, help fight inflammation, improve digestion, and can be protective against cancer.
+Indeed, recent research shows that kale can help protect against colon, rectal, stomach, bladder, and prostate cancer.
+It is also known to assist in the care of ulcers and gastritis.

 Cavolo nero helps our bones

 Kale is a true godsend, let’s face it.
 And you can benefit from it even if you don’t like its taste.
 All types of cabbage (and kale is, well… cabbage) have been known traditionally to diminish joints’ inflammation and to be particularly beneficial in case of sprains and swelling.
 All you need to do is reduce a couple of leaves to a poultice, then apply them to the sore area and cover them with a bandage.
 If you want, you could add also a handful of oats.

 How to get the most out of the kale – cavolo